/

 Order

-When a prospect accepts a quote, the quote can be converted into an Order.
+When a prospect accepts a quote, the quote can be converted into a Sales Order.

-A CRM Order is similar to an Opportunity, but customer operations enrich the Order record with product or service delivery details.
+A CRM Order is similar to an Opportunity, but customer operations enrich the Order record with details about product or service delivery.

 A financial subprocess starts when the Order information is transferred to accounting.